Using ResNet for Image Classification with PyTorch

 Conclusion

 This tutorial provided an explanation of ResNet model and how to use a pre-trained ResNet-50 model in PyTorch to classify an image.
-Here, we learned how to:
+Here, we learned:

 • The architecture of ResNet model